-The Career Development Center works with students at every academic level, from first year student to PhD candidates.
+The Fleishman Center for Career and Professional Development works with students at every academic level, from first year student to PhD candidates.
 Our services and resources assist with a range of career issues and include printed and online resources, individual assistance, programs and special events.
 As you meet with students, encourage them to use:

 Encourage students to visit our website for detailed information about various career topics, links to useful websites, information about our services and a schedule of programs and events.

-CDC counselors are available during Counselor-on-Call or by private appointment to speak with students about majors, careers and other career concerns.
+The Fleishman Career Center counselors are available during Walk-in advising or by private appointment to speak with students about majors, careers and other career concerns.
 Call 777-2400 to schedule.

 Career Advancement Program (CAP)

 This is a revolving loan fund to which students may apply for funds to support expenses associated with exploring career interests, pursuing an internship, applying to graduate school, or seeking employment.
 CAP is an interest-free loan of up to $300 for a period of six months.
 The loan can be repaid over time or all at once.
 More information and application.

 ALL undergraduates have unrestricted access to this premier job and internship search tool.
 Students log in to view hundreds of job and internship opportunities, connect with employers, and learn more about career fields of interest.

 The Fleishman Career Center hosts employers, graduate/professional schools and law schools at major events throughout the year.
 These are important opportunities for your students to meet face-to-face with representatives from organizations and institutions who are interested in Binghamton candidates.
 In addition, Career Center sponsors etiquette dinners where alumni, faculty/staff and employers help students learn and practice important skills for professional success.
 Encourage attendance at these valuable events.